morgoe/yogaruka/_includes/content/yoga/prices.md

 **$25**: welcome to book a one-off class anytime

-Once you've used up your Intro pass, we have 4 very simple multi-class pass options to cover for all situations and necessities.
+Once you've used up your Intro pass, we have 3 easy multi-class pass options to cover for all situations and necessities.

-#### 5 Class Pack

-**$110**: optimal for those who want to practice occasionally.
-This pass saves you money (-12% on the full price) and is **valid for three months**.
-Great to offer it as a gift to a friend or family member!
+We want to keep things very simple so all you ever need to worry about is your practice!

-#### 10 Class Pack
+#### 10-Class Pack

 **$200**: optimal for those who want to practice once a week or even once a fortnight.
-This pass is a really sweet deal (you basically pay for 8 classes and get 2 more free!) and is **valid for five months**.
+This pass is a really sweet deal (you basically pay for 8 classes and get 2 more free!) and is **valid for twenty weeks** (five months).
+It can make for a wonderful gift for a dear one and it can be used for any group classes of your choice.

 #### Monthly Membership

-**$175**: gives you access to **unlimited classes** - even several daily if you’re up for it.
-No commitment to a contract.
-Renew or upgrade to the 3-month membership.
+**$175**: it gives you access to **unlimited classes** - even several daily if you’re up for it.
+Renewal is not automated and there is **no commitment to a contract.** At any point you can switch to a 10-class pass or upgrade to the 3-month membership.

 #### 3 Month Membership

-**$420**: comes down to **only $140 per month** and gives you access to **unlimited classes** - it is the most efficient way for you to begin and/or maintain a consistent practice.
+**$420**: it comes down to **only $140 per month** and gives you access to **unlimited classes** - it is the most efficient way for you to begin and/or maintain a consistent practice.
 Instead of a commitment to a contract, you simply pay your 3 months upfront and get a 20% discount on the full price.
-Which converts to as much as 18 days of free practice!!
+Which converts to **as much as 18 days of free practice!**

 Other 3 month membership benefits include:

 - 10% discount off retail products
 - 10% discount off workshops, seminars and retreats
-- the option to suspend membership anytime
-- exclusive member deals and offers
+- **no contract, no hidden fees, no small writing conditions**

 The table below provides the average cost per class for type of pass, based on how many times a week you would be practicing.